Iscle/dalybms2pylontechhv/README.md

-# jkbms2pylontech
+# dalybms2pylontechhv

-This project aims to create a multi JK-BMS to single Pylontech HV (high voltage) protocol bridge over CAN bus.
+This project aims to create a multi Daly BMS to single Pylontech HV (high voltage) protocol bridge over CAN bus.

 ## Units